 **The University of Winchester will charge the maximum approved tuition fee per year.

 As one of our students all of your teaching and assessments are included in your tuition fees, including, lectures/guest lectures and tutorials, seminars, laboratory sessions and specialist teaching facilities.
 You will also have access to a wide range of student support and IT services.

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

 Multiple copies of core text are held within the library and e-books are identified where possible, however due to limited availability students are recommended to purchase a copy for their own use.
 It is possible for students to purchase second-hand copies.
-Cost: £50 - £300 per year
+Indicative cost: £50 - £300 per year.

 Volunteering and Placements

 Students may incur travel costs on optional volunteering placements in the second and third year of study.
-Cost: £5 - £30 per day
+Indicative cost: £5 - £30 per day.

 Printing and Binding

 Students may be expected to dress formally for oral assessments.
 Costs will vary depending on the students existing wardrobe.
-Cost: £0 - £50.
+Indicative cost: £0 - £50.

 SCHOLARSHIPS, BURSARIES AND AWARDS